1993 Nissan Skyline GTS25-t

 179,000 km or 111,225 miles

-This 1993 Nissan Skyline GTS25-t is an absolutely beautiful example of a non-GTR Skyline.
-This car has been left stock, and appears to be very well kept during its life in Japan.
+This 1993 Nissan Skyline GTS25-t is an absolutely beautiful example of a R33 Skyline.
+This car has the BCNR33 GTR front end and wing, and appears to be very well kept during its life in Japan.
 The exterior looks beautiful, indicative to the mid-90’s style that so many enthusiasts love and find nostalgic.
 The interior is similar, and the steering wheel has the factory airbag, also owing to the R33’s improved safety over the R32.
 This car is also great to drive.
 It’s smooth, quiet, and comfortable.
 The transmission still maintains a solid shift motion, and there is no hesitation in the motor.